Have an Itch? Spot the Symptoms of Psoriasis vs Eczema

 Psoriasis encourages an over-production of skin cells, which leads to a build-up of dead cells.
 The dead cells create irritation to healthy skin, causing angry red areas that can be very itchy.
 Psoriasis is often a thick area that appears more inflamed than eczema.

 This skin condition can create an environment of intense burning that will need to be dealt with by a physician.
-The burning is one of the differentiating symptoms between psoriasis and eczema.
-Most people who suffer from eczema indicate varying degrees of itching, but rarely mention burning or intense pain.
+Burning is one of the differentiating symptoms between psoriasis and eczema.
+Most people who suffer from eczema indicate varying degrees of itching but rarely mention burning or intense pain.